Grindhead/phaser-matter-physics-editor/memory-bank/productContext.md

 This project aimed to create a feature-rich, responsive platformer game using Phaser 3 and Matter.js, incorporating procedural generation and specific gameplay mechanics based on iterative feedback.

+**A new requirement is to enable manual level design through a dedicated editor, allowing for more controlled and specific level layouts beyond procedural generation.**

 ## How It Works (Result)

 The final product is a platformer game where the player navigates procedurally generated levels.
 Key features include: